acheong08/ChatGPT/README.md

 resp['conversation_id'] # The current conversation id
 resp['parent_id'] # The ID of the response

-response = requests.post("https://chat.openai.com/backend-api/conversation", headers=self.headers, data=json.dumps(data), stream=True) # This returns a stream of text (live update)
+ # This returns a stream of text (live update)
+resp = chatbot.get_chat_response(prompt, output="stream")

-for message in response: # You have to loop through the response stream
+for message in resp: # You have to loop through the response stream
         print(line['message']) # Same format as text return type ...
 ```